s566319/streaming-05-smart-smoker/README.md

 1. Use your listening_worker.py script to launch a second worker.

-python emitter_of_tasks.py
-Screenshot of the messages in the terminal
+First, run command in powershel screen: python emitter_of_tasks.py Second, screenshot of the messages in the terminal

-These messages are sent to three separate queues:
+These messages will be sent to three separate queues:

 smoker-queue, pork-queue, ribs-queue

+Project complete!
+Great work!

 Screenshots added:
 ![alt text](image-1.png)